 “The contortionists, right at the opening of the circus said, ‘You guys look like the dancers.
 Where are the clowns?’”
 Seth Bloom recalls.

-He and his wife, Christina Gelsone, make up clowning duo the Acrobuffos, currently performing their act “Madame and Monsieur” for Big Apple Circus (coming to Verizon Wireless Amphitheatre Feb.
+He and his wife, Christina Gelsone, are the clowning-duo known as the Acrobuffos.
+They are currently performing their act “Madame and Monsieur” for Big Apple Circus (coming to Verizon Wireless Amphitheatre Feb.
 1 through 18).

 The name is an amalgamation of the two words “acrobats” and “buffoons” – the two spirits behind the Acrobuffos’ slapstick performances.
-These aren’t your hired birthday clowns slapping on red noses between cake and ice cream; what we may take for granted as light-hearted comedy, Gelsone and Bloom treat as an art form.
+These aren’t your hired birthday clowns wedged between gift wrap clean up and ice cream.
+What we as view as light-hearted comedy (at best) or an antiquated horror show (at worst), Gelsone and Bloom treat as an art form.

-In total, their current piece took roughly five years to develop and perfect.
-Not only did Bloom and Gelsone personally construct their “Madame” and “Monsieur” characters, costumes and all, but Bloom created each mask by hand.
+Their current performance piece took roughly five years to develop.
+Not only did Bloom and Gelsone personally construct their “Madame” and “Monsieur” characters and costumes, but Bloom created each mask by hand.

-Of course, while there is serious training and skill behind each act, the end goal is always to get people laughing.
+And yet, despite all of the serious training and skill behind each act, the end goal is still to get people laughing.

-Bloom’s love of entertaining began in high school, when he started juggling and never looked back.
-Realizing he could either continue within the world of academics or pursue clowning in earnest, Bloom applied and was accepted to Ringling Bros. and Barnum & Bailey Clown College.
+Bloom’s love of entertaining began in high school, when he started juggling and inching onto the stage.
+Realizing he could either continue in the world of academics or pursue clowning in earnest, Bloom applied and was accepted to Ringling Bros. and Barnum & Bailey Clown College.
 He went on to study at Dell’Arte International in California before earning his master’s in theater in London.

-“The joke between Christina and I is that I went to three clown colleges, and she went to Princeton University,” Bloom laughs, referring to their contrasting education backgrounds.
+“The joke between Christina and I is that I went to three clown colleges, and she went to Princeton University,” said Bloom.

 Befitting of their unconventional lifestyle, the couple met in Afghanistan in 2003 while teaching circus skills to children.
 The pair continues to be involved in volunteer efforts in post-conflict zones as a part of the “Social Circus” movement.
 Related projects include Mobile Mini Circus for Children in Afghanistan and a program in Egypt with Plan International and Children’s Cooperative.